 Stop 5: Central Park and Columbus Circle

 Between the High Line and Hudson Yards, there’s plenty of opportunity for sustenance.
-Whether you’re looking for pre-dinner bites at Fuku or drinks at Wild Ink—both at Hudson Yards—or a full lunch off the High Line at Cookshop, be sure to have a little something before this next walking leg on your tour.
+Stop by for drinks at Wild Ink—within Hudson Yards—or enjoy a full lunch off the High Line at Cookshop.
 From Hudson Yards, head up to Columbus Circle and the south entrance to Central Park.
 It’s a two-mile haul and should take about 40 minutes, but makes for a nice, relatively direct walk up Eighth Avenue.
 Spend a couple hours exploring the 36 acres that make up Central Park, basking in sunshine (hopefully), and people watching at the Conservatory Garden or Sheep Meadow.
 If you’re exhausted from all the walking, you can even head to the Central Park Boathouse Restaurant for a glass of wine and take a Venetian gondola ride around the lake from Loeb Boathouse.

 Stop 6: Enjoy Dinner by Chef Alain Ducasse

 Four blocks down from the southern end of Central Park is Benoit NY, known as one of the best French restaurants in the city after 12 years in business.
 Executive Chef Laetitia Rouabah collaborates with famed Chef Alain Ducasse on seasonal menus to bring authentic-but-modernized French bistro classics.
 Reserve in their recently renovated wine bar—the wine list features some coveted French vin producers—or one of their four private dining rooms.
 The main dining room, of course, is also a treat, featuring luxurious red velvet banquettes that give off a NYC-meets-Paris vibe.